Rosberg's title to lose after Japan GP win

 Daniel Ricciardo, triumphant for Red Bull at Sepang last Sunday, finished sixth, but it was a sorry weekend for the McLaren-Honda pair of Fernando Alonso and Jenson Button, 16th and 18th in the home race for the team's engine supplier.

-In a sign of the ever increasing reliability of F1 cars, all 22 from 11 teams finished the race, with the next scheduled for a fortnight in Austin, Texas.
+In a sign of the ever increasing reliability of F1 cars, all 22 from 11 teams finished the race, with the next scheduled for a fortnight at the Circuit of Americas in Texas.

 It was where Hamilton clinched the 2015 championship, but he has an uphill battle to repeat that success with Rosberg, son of 1982 title winner Keke, holding such a big lead.